bruceravel/DnDthings/docs/distant_moon/chapter1.rst

 --------------

 + Lady Galstott
-+ Her assistant
++ Her assistant, Violenne, halfling female
-+ Her sheriff of the Guard
++ Her sheriff of the Guard, Jimmer Valesse, human male
-+ Her wizard
++ Her wizard, Kenersley, male dwarf
 + High Priest of the Sanctuary of Lothander
 + Attendants to High Priest
 + Head Stonemason of the Temple of Moradin